Privacy and Acceptable Use Policy

 Actual speed and performance are based on available network resources.
-In addition, other factors can impact speed and performance.
-Speed and performance may vary and are not guaranteed and may not be available in all areas.
+In addition, other factors, such as plan selection, can impact speed and performance.
+Speed and performance may vary, are not guaranteed, and may not be available in all areas.

 Permissible Uses – Residential Broadband